-To honor its mission and to preserve its academic integrity as a liberal arts institution, the College accepts a course in transfer for the equivalent earned credit (4 semester hours = 1 course credit), if that course meets the spirit of the College’s mission and is from a regionally accredited institution.
+To honor its mission and to preserve its academic integrity as a liberal arts institution, the College accepts a course in transfer for the equivalent earned credit (4 semester hours = 6 quarter hours = 1 course credit), if that course meets the spirit of the College’s mission and is from a regionally accredited institution.
+The College can only enter transfer work upon receipt of an official transcript with final grade(s) for the coursework in question.
+Departments will accept transferred 100- and 200-level course equivalencies toward fulfilling major or minor requirements, unless otherwise noted in a respective department’s section of the Catalog.
 In cases where it is unclear whether the course would be acceptable for transfer credit, the Registrar and the appropriate department chair will consult.
 Other exceptions are referred to the Committee on Petitions.
+First-year seminars may transfer in for elective credit but will not fulfill other requirements.
+Neither remedial nor skill-development courses may transfer in.
+Practicum and Writing Emphasis options may not be transferred in and must instead be taken at Coe (see p.
+14 for details on Writing Emphasis requirements for transfer students).
+Courses on mathematics may only transfer in if they are Calculus I or higher.
+Coursework of a technical/professional/vocational nature generally will not transfer into Coe.

 The Office of the Registrar is responsible for the evaluation of transfer credit.
 Credits accepted in transfer do not affect the cumulative GPA.
 Grades for the credits accepted are not recorded on Coe’s transcript.
 Thus, transfer credits increase only the total courses attempted and the total course credits earned.
-Credit is not accepted for course work earning a grade below “C” (2.0 on a 4.0 scale).
+Credit is not accepted for course work earning a grade below “C” (2.0 on a 4.0 scale), nor for courses on a Satisfactory/Unsatisfactory or Pass/Not Pass basis, unless the institution where the course was taken provides verification that the student earned at least the equivalent of a “C” in the course.

+Accepted transfer credit appears on a student’s Coe transcript with a grade of “P” (Pass), which does not influence GPA.
+If an equivalent course is repeated at Coe College, the transfer credit no longer counts toward graduation (see p.
+53).
+In the reverse situation, if the equivalent to a Coe course is taken as a repeat at another institution and transferred in, the original Coe course is forgiven and the transfer work takes its place.